Xiaohan5349/approw-docs-v1/docs/guides/federation/README.md

 <LastUpdated/>

-## What is Federation Authentication?
+## What is federation authentication?

 In the early days of the Internet, your different type of account information was separated in different sites and applications, which has the following problems: